Po (river)

-It is characterized by its large discharge (several rivers over 1,000 km have a discharge inferior or equal to the Po).
+Draining a basin of 74000 km2, the Po is characterized by its large discharge (several rivers over 1,000 km have a discharge inferior or equal to the Po).
 It is, with the Rhône and Nile, one of the three Mediterranean rivers with the largest water discharge.
 As a result of its characteristics, the river is subject to heavy flooding.
 Consequently, over half its length is controlled with embankments.

 The river flows through many important Italian cities, including Turin, Piacenza, Cremona and Ferrara.
 It is connected to Milan through a net of channels called navigli, which Leonardo da Vinci helped design.
 Near the end of its course, it creates a wide delta (with hundreds of small channels and five main ones, called Po di Maestra, Po della Pila, Po delle Tolle, Po di Gnocca and Po di Goro) at the southern part of which is Comacchio, an area famous for eels.
-The Po valley was the territory of Roman Cisalpine Gaul, divided into Cispadane Gaul (south of the Po) and Transpadane Gaul (north of the Po).
+The Po Valley was the territory of Roman Cisalpine Gaul, divided into Cispadane Gaul (south of the Po) and Transpadane Gaul (north of the Po).